innovationOUtside/jupyter_anywidget_pglite/README.md

 ![Example showing use of pg.ready() and magic -r response flag ](images/blocking_functions.png)

 *Note: I think that IPython notebook cells should have cell run IDs cleared prior to running.
 I have seen errors if there are non-unique cell run IDs for the blocking cell.*

+## Add the contents of a dataframe to the database

+If we have a table already defined on the database, and a dataframe that confoms to it, we can add the data in the dataframe to the table as follows:

+`%pglite_df_insert -d df -t my_table`

 ## Exporting data to file / reloading from file